-Studies employing genetic classification in conjunction with behavioral analysis have been used to further examine the defects in the visual system of zebrafish.
+Studies employing genetic classification in conjunction with behavioral analysis have been used to further examine defects in the visual system of zebrafish.
 In particular, the problems of retinal degeneration and abnormal visual system development have been examined.
-Behavioral assays, along with morphological, electrophysiological, cellular, and molecular methods have proven to be powerful tools for examining this complex system (25).
-Advances have been made in regards to the isolation and classification of zebrafish with visual system deficits (26).
-Indeed, behavioral screens have been developed with the ability to isolate specific disturbances in the visual processing system of zebrafish (27).
+Behavioral assays, along with morphological, electrophysiological, cellular, and molecular methods have proven to be powerful tools for examining this complex system (Li 2001).
+Advances have been made in regards to the isolation and classification of zebrafish with visual system deficits (Brockerhoff et al 1995).
+Indeed, behavioral screens have been developed with the ability to isolate specific disturbances in the visual processing system of zebrafish (Brockerhoff et al 1998).
 Advances in our understanding of disorders related to visual system development and visual system processing in zebrafish may lead to novel treatments for human visual system disorders, and highlight the translatability of zebrafish as genetic models of human pathogenesis.

-In another transgenic model, nacre zebrafish that lack melanophore stripes were used in conjunction with wild-type zebrafish to examine the effects of altered morphology on social behavior and mating (28).
+In another transgenic model, nacre zebrafish that lack melanophore stripes were used in conjunction with wild-type zebrafish to examine the effects of altered morphology on social behavior and mating (Engeszer et al 2007).
 Analyzing the distance between subjects within a shoal and the preference to swim near morphologically similar zebrafish showed no selectivity in regard to visual characteristics.
-As in other fish, morphological alterations may affect behavioral responses in zebrafish.
-For example, pigment patterns have been found to be an important factor in how zebrafish perceive shoalmates (29).
-Interestingly, there are distinct sexual differences with male zebrafish preferences depending on the visibility and regularity of stripe patterns, while the factors underlying females preferences are unclear.
+Despite the fact that shoaling behavior in other fish is influenced by body color, pattern, and size of shoal-mates, the absence of melanophore development had no effect on the shoaling behavior of zebrafish (Lister et al 1999), supporting that morphological alterations used in physiological and developmental analysis do no confound behavioral responses in zebrafish.

-In a similar experiment, mutant strains of zebrafish possessing either truncated (short-fin) or elongated (long-fin, Fig. 1.1) fin genes were generated and social/sexual interactions were observed.
-While there was no preference of the WT or short-fin female zebrafish, long-fin female zebrafish showed an increased social interaction with long-fin over WT male zebrafish.
-Since female zebrafish are reported to select mates based on body size rather than fin size, and because the short-fin mutant showed no preference, the long-fin mutation is thought to be involved in social perception (30).
+In a similar experiment, mutant strains of zebrafish possessing either truncated (short-fin) or elongated (long-fin, Fig. 1) fin genes were generated and social/sexual interactions were observed.
+While there was no preference of the WT or short-fin female zebrafish, long-fin female zebrafish showed increased social interaction with long-fin over WT male zebrafish.
+Since female zebrafish are reported to select mates based on body size rather than fin size, and because the short-fin mutant showed no preference, the long-fin mutation is thought to be involved in social perception (Gumm et al 2009).